magpaoa/magpaoa.github.io/README.md

 # magpaoa.github.io

-Welcome to the portfolio of Micah Agpaoa
+Welcome to the portfolio of Micah Agpaoa about me:
+I am a aspiring game programming studying game programming at Southern New Hampshire University

 Here's a game I made for SNHU's 48 hour game jam 2018